-Many children and adults with disability experience bladder and bowel health issues, as well as challenges with toileting.
-Our PEBBLES Team provide specialist advice and support for incontinence.
+Many children and adults living with disability can experience bladder and bowel health issues, as well as challenges with toileting.
+Our PEBBLES Team provide specialist advice and support for incontinence issues.

 What is incontinence?

 Incontinence is the term used to describe any accidental or involuntary loss of urine (urinary incontinence) or bowel motion, faeces or wind (faecal or bowel incontinence).
-Both children and adults can experience incontinence.
+Both children and adults can experience incontinence due to their disability.

-Bed wetting, otherwise known as nocturnal enuresis, is the most talked about and well-known form of children’s incontinence with 1 in 5 children in Australia wetting the bed.
+Bed wetting, otherwise known as nocturnal enuresis, is the most talked about and well-known form of children’s incontinence, with 1 in 5 children in Australia wetting the bed.
 Day wetting can also be a source of concern for parents.
-While most children will have daytime control of their bladder by age 4, it can sometimes can longer and intervention may be needed to solve the problem.
+While most children will have daytime control of their bladder by age 4, it can sometimes take longer and intervention may be needed to solve the problem.

 Our PEBBLES Team provide specialist advice and support for a range of issues including:

 - Faecal incontinence

 Our PEBBLES Team work with individuals, families, education staff and healthcare professionals to provide the best in continence care.